SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 1. Vitamin C

-Recently proven to boost the immune system, Vitamin C is a great augment to your diet.
+Recently proven to boost the immune system, vitamin C is a great addition to your diet.
 Take daily as tablets with your orange juice.
-Or if you’re hardcore, sprinkle a few vitamin C crystals in a drink (warning it tastes like bile).
+Or, if you’re hardcore, sprinkle a few vitamin C crystals in a drink (warning, it tastes like bile).

 Add it to your daily routine; however, increase your dosage when symptoms first present themselves.